 Then I pulled out my 9-tray * Excalibur Dehydrator and started loading up the trays with cut-up cabbage, spreading it evenly.
 I didn’t fuss with trying to keep any pieces from touching, I knew the leaves would shrink as they dried.

 Since there were many of the more curled leaves I decided to leave every other tray removed so I could slide the loaded trays into their slots more easily.
-I took my dehydrator to the back porch to keep that heat outside where it belongs.
-Then I placed it on a small table, plugged it in and waited.
+I placed my Excalibur dehydrator on a small table, plugged it in and waited.

-My Excalibur books recommends drying cabbage until leathery, or approximately 7 to 11 hours.
+My Excalibur book recommends drying cabbage at 135 degrees until leathery, or approximately 7 to 11 hours.
 After the cabbage pieces were fully dried I allowed them to air dry overnight just to make sure the moisture was gone.
 Then I packed the dried leaves into large containers for my pantry.

 Now throughout the year when I want to use my dehydrated cabbage it’s just a pantry away!
 If I’m using it in my endless soup I’ll drop the dried leaves right into the simmering broth along with my dry rice.
 It rehydrates right in the soup pot!